NOC-OI/crab/flask/src/docs/compatible-data.md

 When creating fields, it is always advisable to use URIs wherever possible.
 URIs are preferred as they are instantly recognisable, and allow new users to easily access further information.
 Parquet's dictionary compresson means that the excess size of URIs is not a problem for search or storage, so long as single, authorotative sources are used.

 For taxonomic data, CRAB reccomends using GBIF URIs to refer to species.
 While a WoRMS LSID is a suitable alternative (and will be recognised by CRAB), a GBIF URI is more immediately usable when encountered in the wild, and is preferred for datasets intended for public distribution.

+#### Note regarding discard_in_favour
+Discard in favour is used as a special annotation type that tells the system that all previous annotations regarding the region of interest bounded by the extents should be moved to the location specified in the new annotation.
+The new annotation is referred to by its binary-form UUID.
+When this value is null, this field is ignored.
+In order to totally delete a region of interest, this value should be set to the null UUID (00000000-0000-0000-0000-000000000000).
+This mechanism preserves change tracking when the extents are changed.

+#### Note regarding origin_extents
+Origin extents address the case where there are multiple copies of the original data that have undergone different post processing.
+One example would be a video that has been compressed to a lower resolution, and has multiple different resolutions as seperate entries in the database.
+It is therefore useful to know how to scale annotations where multiple sources exist.

 #### Note regarding use_dictionary
 It is highly reccomended to use the "use_dictionary" parameter for "annotator", "annotation_software" and any other string field with high repitition.
 For biological data this usually includes fields such as "taxon" where there are a lot of duplicated string entries.
 With a lot of fields, it might make sense to increase the max dictionary size.
 Anaecdotally, around 2MB results in good performance on S3 backed storage, but decreased row group sizes of 32-64MB are needed for lower memory use.